Isn’t it amazing how easy it is to make scented candles at home?

 Then, to keep an eye on things, place a candle thermometer inside the pitcher.
-Alternatively, a contactless infrared thermometer may be used.
+Alternatively, a contactless infrared thermometer may be put to use

 Allow the wax to cool to between 125 and 120 degrees Fahrenheit before applying 2 ounces of vanilla oil.
 Stir continuously for 2 minutes to fully add the fragrance.

-- Pour Soy Scented Wax & Place Wicks
+- Pour Soy Scented Wax and place Wicks

 Dip the metal tab of each cotton wick into the wax as the wax starts to harden.